 If you face a non-criminal, non-reckless speeding infraction, you could still face license suspension.
 In general, a driver with a clean record who is convicted of speeding (the infraction), will not face license suspension (but may face issues with car insurance); if, however, the driver has so many points so as to result in 18 DMV demerit points in a year or 24 DMV demerit points in two years, then even a speeding ticket or other moving violation (even if not considered reckless driving), can result in a Suspended License in Virginia.
 Ask our Virginia Suspended License attorney about the issues you should be aware if you are licensed in another state.

-The Virginia Implied Consent Law11 states that an unreasonable refusal to submit to a blood test (note: this is not the same thing as a request to take a test prior to probable cause exists), and the driver has been arrested based on a suspicion of DWI or driving while intoxicated, then the refusal can result in revocation of the driver’s privilege to drive.12
+The Virginia Implied Consent Law11 states that an unreasonable refusal to submit to a blood test (note: this is not the same thing as a request to take a test prior to probable cause exists), and the driver has been arrested based on suspicion of DWI or driving while intoxicated, then the refusal can result in revocation of the driver’s privilege to drive.12

 Conviction of a drug possession offense – even a first offense – will result in loss of driving privileges.
 As already mentioned on this page, reckless driving in Virginia may also result in license suspension.